 - Eric-Paul Schat, Senior Director, Sustainability, Environmental Health & Safety, NXP Semiconductors

-RMI Standard Setting Group
+RMI Standard Advisory Group

 The RMI Standard Setting Group is a multi-stakeholder group of experts that will consider and advise on steps to ensure that the technical aspects and design of the RMI audit system are aligned with high quality and best practices.
 The Standard Setting Group provides technical guidance for use in the development and implementation of RMI’s standards.
 This group makes recommendations for review by the RMI Steering Committee and currently includes the following members: